dragon-panic/rldf/README.md

 - `evaluate.py`: Comprehensive agent evaluation framework
 - `run_training_and_evaluation.py`: End-to-end training and evaluation pipeline
 - `visualize_evaluation.py`: Graphical visualization of agent performance
+- `tests/`: All test modules organized in a separate directory
 - `docs/`: Comprehensive documentation for using the system

 ## Usage